bjornekelund/DXLogICOMScripts/README.md

 # DXLog.net script kit for IC-7610/785x/7300

-## NB.
-Requires DXLog.net 2.3.18 which is not yet released.

 *These scripts are used entirely at your own risk.
 Since the scripts control hardware, including things like transmitter output power, they can cause